-Individuals who could benefit from the Fund should complete a short application, which will be reviewed weekly by the Dear Neighbor Fund Committee.
+Individuals who are in need of assistance should complete a short application, which will be reviewed by the Dear Neighbor Fund Committee.

 Created in the honor of former Vice President of Student Affairs Lynn Tripp Coleman '77, the Dear Neighbor Fund provides specialized support to Regis students in need through the following programs: